Skip to main content

 Watering and soil requirements

 Golden pothos plants like to have the soil dry out between waterings, which means that if you forget to water it for a week, don’t sweat it!
 It has a much easier time tolerating being under-watered than over-watered.
-A pothos left in soggy soil is susceptible to root rot, black spots developing on the leaves, or a sudden collapse of the plant.
+A pothos left in soggy soil is susceptible to root rot, black spots developing on the leaves, discolored or yellow leaves, and a sudden collapse of the plant.
 If you’re unsure of when to water, let the plant be your guide!
 When it’s thirsty, the leaves will start to droop.
 If they start to shrivel, that means you’ve let it go too long without water.

 To help combat the risk of soggy soil and root rot, you should use a well-draining potting mix in a container that either has a drainage hole and train or a planter liner that helps absorb excess water.
 Giving the water a place to go when there’s too much for the soil to hold will help prevent damage to your plant.